Call for 2020 applications will be made in October with a closing date of 6 February 2020 12 noon GMT

 “Thanks @royalcom1851 @born2engineer for all the support and enabling so many people to do brilliant things!”
 Adrian Westaway

-The Commission will be awarding the next Fellowship in the Built Environment in 2019.
-Full details, including the title of the project, will be posted on this site in June 2019 when applications will be invited.
+The Commission will be awarding the next Fellowship in Design in 2020.
+Full details, including the title of the project, will be posted on this site in June 2020 when applications will be invited.
 The value of the award is £50,000 per year.
 Applications are welcome from post-graduates, researchers, practitioners or professionals on a career break.
 Entries will be accepted not only from individuals but also from formal or informal partnerships

 Funded by the 1851 Royal Commission the RAEng 1851 Enterprise Fellowship scheme forms part of our shared commitment to stimulate excellence and encourage creativity and innovation in engineering by identifying and supporting the founders and leaders of tomorrow’s high-tech companies.